 Policing has been an almost exclusively male domain ever since the establishment of the first modern police department in London in 1829.
 Since men have been performing capably as police officers since that time, the feeling exists that there is no real need to change.
 Women are seen as having been imposed on police departments by outside forces, and are not seen as having been brought into general police work because they can add something to the job.
 The typical male officer has not seen any need to change the status quo, since he and his peers have been able to do the work adequately without any help or interference from women.
-To him, the introduction of women means his working environment has become more complicated, he is afraid that his workload may increase if women cannot handle their share of the load, he no longer has as much faith in the ability of potential back-up units, the image of the job has been diminished, and his wife is upset because he might have to spend time working with female officers.
+To him, the introduction of women means his working environment has become more complicated, he is afraid that his workload may increase if women cannot handle their share of the load, he no longer has as much faith in the ability of potential back-up units, the image of the job has been diminished, and his wife is upset because he might have to spend eight hours a day in a cruiser car with a woman.
 From this perspective his dissatisfaction is understandable.